service-design-tools/sdt-website/_tutorials/how-to-find-new-exciting-opportunities-test.md

 ---
 title: How to find new exciting opportunities? (test)
+subtitle: >-
+  When you are interested in a new field but don't know much about it, and want to discover and get inspired.
 steps:
   - description: >-
       Gather with your team to generate hypothesis around the needs and